Book One: A SIMPLE ACT OF KINDNESS

 habit of not paying her bills, but I still could not believe she had

-left this bill unpaid since last October.
+left the school bill unpaid since last October.

 "Mom, didn't the business office insist